efeelize/eng/kaiyan/work/meeting/negotiating_tips.md

 - 3. There is no English equivalent for many Chinese phrases.

+# 14.stepped up [挺身而出] & overstepped [越界、过分、跨越职务范围]
+> 1)They stepped up, they made themselves available to the challenge.
+They, they are taking responsibility.

+> 2)So this overstepped usually talks about someone's right or their authority.
+So they did something they didn't have kind of the right or the, the authority that to do.And it always talks about going over their authority too far, too much.they shouldn't have done it, maybe.So they did something they didn't have kind of the right or the authority that to do.
+Actually you've heard this a lot in the last two administrations of Obama and Bush before him. they don't want to necessarily accuse the president of he broke the law, although some people say that.
+But they just say they're using their authority beyond what it should be used for.

+- 1. Isn’t it time you stepped up to a challenge?

+- 2. I’ve never stepped up before.
+I’ve always played it safe.

+- 3. It’s really refreshing to see her stepping up to this challenge.

+# 15.politicize sth [v.政治化]
+> Politicize something means take any sort of event or tragedy or occurrence and make it political.in America you will always hear about shootings, massive shootings.This is something that all of the parties like to politicize.Use it for their own political purposes.And usually it kind of means, the implication is you take two things that are kind of not related and you force a relationship for political purposes or gains.

+# 16.the tide is changing
+> so it just means there’s some kind of change coming and tide of course is the ocean.The ocean rises and falls, according to the moon but just means something is changing.
+It could be good, could be bad.and the Senate leaders, of course they say, the tide's changing.

 # IV.pattern
 ***Hey Taylor, I have a business deal coming up and could use some help with negotiating***